For best experience please turn on javascript and use a modern browser!

 • Year 2

-Students taking the clinical route follow courses in diagnostics and treatment instead of two elective courses.
-After completion of the research master, you follow an additional clinical internship in the third year.
+If you chose the clinical route you follow courses in diagnostics and treatment instead of two elective courses.
+After completion of the research Master's, you follow an additional clinical internship in the third year.

 COURSES SEM 1 SEM 2 SEMESTER 1 SEMESTER 2 EC